VarishuPant99/Deploy_Inception_v3/README.md

 # Flask Image Classification

-This repo comprises of training DenseNet from scratch on cifar10 and then using Flask for Model serving.
+This repo comprises of training Inceptionv3 from scratch on cifar10 and then using Flask for Model serving.

 The directory is defined as